The 20th Century: 1940 to 1949

 World War II ends in victory for the US and its allies.
 NC led the country in rejections for the draft due to health reasons.

 NC political and health care leaders, in part responding to the draft rejection rate of almost 50% of NC young men as well as other poor health statistics began the "Good Health Plan" campaign to increase the number of health care providers and facilties in the state.
 Nurse Flora Wakefield of Raleigh served on the Executive Committee.
 The UNC Chapel Hill School of Nursing in Chapel Hill, which opened in 1950, was an outgrowth of the Good Health Plan.
+The Good Health Association and the NC Student Nurse Association sponsored a "Miss North Carolina Student Nurse" pageant for several years.
+Below is the 1949 winner

 The Hill Burton Act passed the US Congress and supplied millions of dollars for hospital construction thus helping move more nurses into hospital based employment and out of private duty care.1947